Travelling safely during the coronavirus outbreak

 - You should be leave college immediately at the end of their College day.

 - Well-considered access and egress arrangements are in place across each zone which includes the use of specific entry and exit points and keep left systems where appropriate.

 - You should not be in public areas unless travelling to and from lessons, using the canteen, visiting the toilet or travelling to and from the Learning Resource Centre or a prior appointment with the support teams.

-- The College will be a ‘non-smoking’ campus including the use of e-cigarettes.
+- Not smoke at college.
+The College will be a ‘non-smoking’ campus including the use of e-cigarettes.
 The smoking shelters will remain closed.